philiplinden/spacetime/docs/relativity/01-special.md

 observer in an inertial frame that is moving with respect to the rest frame of the events (in which the events occur at the same location).

+The proper time interval $\Delta \tau$ between two events is the time interval measured by an observer for whom both events occur at the same location.

 ([source](https://openstax.org/books/university-physics-volume-3/pages/5-3-time-dilation))
 ```